nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_lifecycle.md

 Once in the superseded or entered-in-error statuses, the Pointer cannot transition anywhere else.
 One cannot build a chain of Pointers on top of a Pointer with a status other than current.
 Only the current Pointer can be used in this way by superseding it and replacing it with a new version that becomes the current Pointer.
 See the [Pointer status transition: worked examples](#pointer-status-transition-worked-examples) section for details on how the NRL allows a Provider to transition the status of its Pointers.

-## Pointer status: making transitions
+## Pointer Status: Making Transitions

 When a Pointer is first created it will always have a status of current.
 From there it is possible to supersede that Pointer or to mark it as entered-in-error.
 Figure 2 below illustrates the NRL functions that must be invoked in order to trigger the transition from one state to another (legal) state.